 I first became interested in hi-fi when I was in my early teens.
 My initial venture into ‘hi-fi’ involved me buying a japanese amp and the biggest speakers I could afford.
 I soon realised this was the wrong approach and decided to seek out some ‘real’ hi-fi.
 Local to me there was a small specialist hi-fi shop owned by a guy called Rob.
 He was very helpful and I ended up buying a Creek CAS4040 integrated amplifier.
 Following this I bought a pair of Castle Clyde speakers and a Rega Planar 2 turntable.
 I was bitten by the hi-fi bug.

 On Saturdays I hung around the hi-fi shop and pestered the owner into giving me a Saturday job.
 The Saturday job lasted over ten years during which time I worked with Rob to sell thousands of systems ranging from £300 to well over £10,000.

-Most of my hi-fi is now over twenty years old and therefore only of relevance to anyone interested in buying similar items on eBay etc.
+My hi-fi is now over thirty years old and therefore only of relevance to anyone interested in buying similar items on eBay etc.